thin-edge/thin-edge.io/docs/src/references/mqtt_api.md

 ### Command examples

-The following table details some example command types which are supported by thin-edge.
+The following table details some example command types which are supported by %%te%%.

 | Command Type    | Example Topic                                  |
 |-----------------|------------------------------------------------|